 • Seear, Fraser, valentine, Farrugia, Edwards, Jeffcote.
 Addressing hepatitis C-related legal, policy and practice discrimination in a post-cure world: $560,286.

 • Fraser, Farrugia, Moore, Edwards.
 South West Sydney Drug Health Services grant.
 Assertive youth outreach in SWSLHD: Program and participant aims, priorities and outcomes, 2018-19: $50,000

 • Fraser, Farrugia, Edwards and Hocking.
 South West Sydney Drug Health Services grant.
 Lived experiences of stigma and discrimination among SWSLHD drug health service users: a qualitative study, 2018: $50,000

 Adrian welcomes supervision opportunities in the sociology of alcohol and other drug consumption, youth drug consumption, drug education and health promotion, masculinity and gender and social approaches to health and illness more broadly.
 His theoretical interests include post-structural and post-human approaches to subjectivity, materiality and the body.
-Adrian has particular interest in the use of Deleuze and Guattari, Latour and Actor Network Theory and Science and Technology Studies (STS) in qualitative research.
+Adrian has particular interest in the use of Deleuze and Guattari and Science and Technology Studies (STS) or ‘new materialisms’ in qualitative research.